Cervical Disc Replacement

 By maintaining normal range of motion in the spine, cervical disc replacement may also reduce stress on adjacent vertebrae, potentially helping prevent degeneration in nearby discs.
 Patients often report an improved overall quality of life, substantial pain relief, and greater confidence in performing physical tasks after a disc replacement.

-If you experience pain, numbness, or weakness in your arm or neck that disrupts your daily life, cervical disc replacement may be an appropriate solution.
+If you experience persistent neck pain, stiffness, arm numbness, or radiating discomfort that disrupts your daily life, cervical disc replacement may be an appropriate solution.
 This procedure is primarily recommended for patients with cervical degenerative disc disease who are experiencing pinched nerves or spinal cord compression.
 At CSMO, our highly skilled providers will conduct a thorough evaluation of your symptoms, lifestyle, and overall health to determine whether this motion-preserving procedure is the best approach for long-term relief.

 Not all patients are considered good candidates for this orthopaedic surgery.
 Certain factors – such as having an active infection, being allergic to certain metals, and having osteoporosis – can affect surgical outcomes.
 At CSMO, our team of experts will take the time to discuss all available options so you can make an informed decision with confidence.

-When nonsurgical treatments, such as medications, injections, and physical therapy, haven’t worked to manage your symptoms, it may be time to consider cervical disc replacement, especially if neck or arm pain is limiting your daily activities, work, and hobbies.
+When nonsurgical treatments, such as medications, injections, and physical therapy, haven’t worked to manage your symptoms for at least six weeks, it may be time to consider cervical disc replacement, especially if neck pain is limiting your daily activities, work, and hobbies.
 Patients who wish to maintain a more natural neck motion while alleviating pain often benefit from this procedure.